Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 ## Goal of an Agent
 The goal of an agent is to maximize the expected value of the cumulative sum of a reward, which an agent receives in the long run.
-In general, we seek to maximize the expected return, which is denoted by $\mathbb{E}[G_t]$.
+In general, the agent seeks to maximize the expected return, which is denoted by $\mathbb{E}[G_t]$.
 In episodic tasks, which means there exists finite steps of agent-environment interaction, the return can be generally expressed as

 $$
 G_1 = R_{1} + R_{2} + \cdots + R_{T} = R_{1} + G_{2}